 ON THIS PAGE: You will learn about the different types of treatments doctors use for children with cancer.
 Use the menu to see other pages.

 In general, cancer in children is uncommon.
 This means it can be hard for doctors to plan treatments unless they know what has been most effective in other children.
 That is why more than 60% of children with cancer are treated as part of a clinical trial.
 A clinical trial is a research study that tests a new approach to treatment.
-The “standard of care” is the best treatment known.
+The “standard of care” is the best treatment known based on previous clinical trials.
 Clinical trials may test such approaches as a new drug, a new combination of existing treatments, or new doses of current therapies.
 The health and safety of all children participating in clinical trials are closely monitored.

 In many cases, a team of doctors works with a child and the family to provide care.
 This is called a multidisciplinary team.
 Pediatric cancer centers often have extra support services for children and their families, such as child life specialists, dietitians, physical and occupational therapists, social workers, and counselors.
 Special activities and programs to help your child and family cope may also be available.

-Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health.
+Treatment options and recommendations depend on several factors, including the type of cancer, possible side effects, and the patient’s preferences and overall health.
 Take time to learn about all of your child’s treatment options and be sure to ask questions about things that are unclear.
 Talk with your child’s doctor about the goals of each treatment and what your child can expect while receiving the treatment.
-These types of talks are called "shared decision making."
-Shared decision making is when you and your doctors work together to choose treatments that fit the goals of your child's care.
-Shared decision making is particularly important for childhood cancer because there are different treatment options.
+These types of talks are called "shared decision-making."
+Shared decision-making is when you and your doctors work together to choose treatments that fit the goals of your child's care.
+Shared decision-making is particularly important for childhood cancer because there are different treatment options.
 Learn more about making treatment decisions.

-Surgery is the removal of the tumor, either cancerous or noncancerous, and some surrounding healthy tissue during an operation.
+Surgery is the removal of the tumor, either cancerous or noncancerous, and a small amount of some surrounding healthy tissue during an operation.
 Many children with a tumor will need surgery at some point as a part of their treatment.
-A surgical oncologist is a doctor who specializes in treating a tumor using surgery.
+Surgical oncologists, pediatric surgeons, and neurosurgeons are doctors who specialize in treating a tumor using surgery.

-The goal of surgery is to remove the entire tumor and the margin (tissue around the tumor), leaving a negative margin, meaning no tumor left behind in the healthy tissue.
-For most childhood tumors, there are microscopic tumor cells left after surgery.
+The goal of surgery is to remove the entire tumor and the margin (tissue around the tumor) and to leave a negative margin, which means no visible tumor left behind in the body's tissue.
+For most childhood tumors, there is still a significant risk of microscopic tumor cells being left after surgery.
 Doctors are then likely to recommend chemotherapy, radiation therapy, or other treatments.

-Side effects of surgery may depend on the location, age of your child, and the type of tumor and whether it has metastasized.
-Before surgery, talk with your child’s health care team about the possible side effects from the specific surgery your child will have.
+Side effects of surgery may depend on the location of the tumor, the age of your child, the type of tumor, and whether the tumor has metastasized, meaning it has spread to other parts of the body.
+Before surgery, talk with your child’s health care team about the possible side effects from the specific surgery your child may experience and how those side effects can be managed or relieved.
 Learn more about the basics of cancer surgery.

 Therapies using medication

-The types of systemic therapies used for childhood cancer include:
+The types of medications used for childhood cancer include:

 Each of these therapies is discussed below in more detail.
-A person may receive 1 type of systemic therapy at a time or a combination of systemic therapies given at the same time.
+A person may receive 1 type of medication at a time or a combination of medications given at the same time.
 They can also be given as part of a treatment plan that includes surgery and/or radiation therapy.

 Chemotherapy is the use of drugs to destroy cancer cells, usually by keeping the cancer cells from growing, dividing, and making more cells.